Release notes

 JavaScript support is here.

 Bun-powered, zero config.
-You asked for it.
-JavaScript is now a first-class citizen.
+JavaScript is a first-class citizen.
 Write JS, run JS.

 What you get